RafiGreenberg/grasshopper-lodge/DEPLOY_GCP.md

 This document describes an automated deployment using GitHub Actions that:

 - Builds and deploys the Express booking API to Cloud Run.
-- Syncs the `site/` static folder to a Google Cloud Storage bucket for static hosting.
+- Uses GitHub Pages to serve the static frontend (`site/`) rather than syncing to GCS.

 Required GCP setup (one-time)
 ------------------------------